 Rhode Island Reds lay a medium true brown egg

 Buff Orphington and Sussex lay a light brown

 If you want a nice, rich brown egg in your basket each morning then try to Welsummer or Kuckoo Maran breeds.
 Welsummers also tend to lay speckled eggs which is an added enjoyment.

-Deepest Chocolate Brown
+strong>Deepest Chocolate Brown